 We would take a closer look at it when we found our campsite.
 It was amazingly the only decent space we would see between the road at Key Lake Creek and one a few kilometers down river that we saw the next day.

-Note: The Spot Connect is a GPS tracker and emergency SOS device which, when paired with a smartphone via bluetooth also allows messaging to pre-set email addresses.
-Once every ten minutes when it is on a location signal is transmitted via satellite to an internet server whose website is accessible to any who have been given the url.
+Note: The Spot Connect is a GPS tracker and emergency SOS device which, when paired with a smartphone via Bluetooth also allows messaging to pre-set email addresses.
+Once every ten minutes when it is on a location signal is transmitted via satellite to an internet server whose website is accessible to any who have been given the URL.
 That way the folks at home can follow along in real time.
 As well as the device itself, an annual renewal of the satellite service (about $200.) is required.
 During the day it tracks our progress; we also use it to send an email message (45-character maximum!) at the end of the day.
-In a real emergency the SOS button is there.
-It requires a removal of a lid covering the inner button to ensure that it is not pushed accidentally.
+In a real emergency, the SOS button is there.
+It requires the removal of a cap covering the inner button to ensure that it is not pushed accidentally.
 One weakness of the device is that it only allows one-way communication.
 However, it represents a major improvement over the way it used to be on our canoe trips when we would be out of touch for two or three weeks at a time.
 We have used our Spot since 2011 on all our canoe trips.
-We’ve appreciated it for what it does – i.e. add an extra element of safety and contact.
+We’ve appreciated it for what it does – i.e., add an extra element of safety and contact.

 We dried the Spot Connect and tried new batteries but still no green On light.
 I would then use the battery-powered blower I use for my Thermarest to blow air at it in hopes of getting rid of any residual moisture, but we were having no luck.
 Later it came into the sleeping bag with me in hopes that whatever heat I was generating might help.